felix-hilden/tekore/readme.rst

 (*) Retries implemented for GET requests

-(**) Most response objects are implemented, but not automatically returned
+(**) Response objects are implemented, but not yet returned from calls

 Links
 =====